aleexnl/JS-Basics/4.Conditionals/4.3.Ternary/README.md

 condition ? expression1 : expression2;
 ```

-The ternary operator evaluates the test condition.
+The ternary operator evaluates the test `condition`.

-- If the condition is true, expression1 is executed.
+- If the condition is true, `expression1` is executed.
-- If the condition is false, expression2 is executed.
+- If the condition is false, `expression2` is executed.

 The ternary operator takes three operands, hence, the name ternary operator.
 It is also known as a conditional operator.